GENERAL PROCEDURES ESTABLISHED FOR

 Failure to file the Notice of Proposed Modification contemporaneously with the Amended Plan will cause a corrective entry to issue on the docket, advising counsel that the Notice of Proposed Modification should be filed and served along with the Amended Plan.
-If the debtor does not take corrective action within the time period proscribed by the corrective entry, the proposed amendment will be denied without prejudice due to failure to adhere to these procedures.
+If the debtor does not take corrective action within the time period proscribed by the corrective entry, the proposed amendment will be dismissed without prejudice due to failure to adhere to these procedures.

 Cases Ready for Trustee’s Final Account/Report

 Cases Involving a Plan Duration of 60 Months

 Following completion of the 60th month after plan confirmation, the Court routinely schedules a status conference to determine the necessity of entering a scheduling order to implement the closure of the case.